mlessmann/NMF/MIGRATION.md

 Increator is missing the GAF nuget package, which is only available for .NET Framework, not for .NET Standard.

 CodeGen is missing the CodeDom API, which will be included in .NET Standard 2.0 (as seen by milestone tag [here](https://github.com/dotnet/corefx/issues?utf8=%E2%9C%93&q=label%3Aarea-System.CodeDom%20)).
-The other projects depend on GodeGen and therefore don't compile either.
+The other projects depend on CodeDom and therefore don't compile either.

 ### What fails their tests